 “making known to us the mystery of his will, according to his purpose, which he set forth in Christ” Ephesians 1:9

 This summer at the Olympics the big mystery was, “Who is going to light the Olympic flame?”
-There were debates on LBC as to why this person or that person should have the honour of lighting it.
 In the end, it was a group of young athletes who lit the Olympic flame together.
-I don’t think anyone saw that coming.
+I don’t think anyone saw that coming!